 - charity work

-- light gardening
+- stretching and gardening

 - reading & online learning

-- cafe visits or co-working spaces in seasons
+- co-working spaces in seasons

 - inviting close friends over or visiting them